HendySk/RSA-ENCRYPTION/README.md

 > **Note that php (with gmp extension enabled) is required.**

-the application should generate and display apublic and private keys and use them to encrypt and decrypt a dummy text and display the result.
+the application should generate and display a public and private keys and use them to encrypt and decrypt a dummy text($msg below) and display the result.

 if you want to use the rsa.class  in your project do the following: